josamuna/js-practice/Day-15/README.md

 // Sorting descending with comparator.
 /*
-    If the two values to compare are same, do nothing If a > b, then reverse values to sort descending otherwise, the order is correct and no need to do something.
+    If the two values to compare are same, do nothing.
+    If a > b, then reverse values to sort descending. otherwise, the order is correct and no need to do something.
 */
 console.log(